What is projection welding and how does it work?

 5. Weld riveting

 Weld riveting is a variant of projection welding in which a small rivet-like projection is welded onto a workpiece.
 This “rivet” is deformed under pressure and heat to create a permanent joint.
-This technique is often used when thicker materials or different types of material need to be joined.
+This technique is often used when thicker materials or different types of materials need to be joined.

 6. Projection welding of plastics